github/docs/content/admin/configuration/configuring-github-connect/enabling-dependabot-for-your-enterprise.md

 ## Enabling {% data variables.product.prodname_dependabot_updates %}

+Before you can enable {% data variables.product.prodname_dependabot_updates %}:
-After you enable {% data variables.product.prodname_dependabot_alerts %} for your enterprise, you can enable {% data variables.product.prodname_dependabot_updates %}.
+- You must enable {% data variables.product.prodname_dependabot_alerts %} for your enterprise.
+For more information, see "[Enabling {% data variables.product.prodname_dependabot_alerts %}](#enabling--data-variablesproductprodname_dependabot_alerts)" above.

-{% ifversion ghes %}
+- You must enable TLS. {% data variables.product.prodname_dependabot_updates %} run on self-hosted runners, which need to have TLS enabled.
+For more information, see "[AUTOTITLE](/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/getting-started-with-self-hosted-runners-for-your-enterprise#prerequisites)."
-{% data reusables.dependabot.enabling-actions-for-ghes %} For more information, see "[AUTOTITLE](/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/getting-started-with-github-actions-for-github-enterprise-server)."
+- You must configure {% data variables.location.product_location %} to use {% data variables.product.prodname_actions %} with self-hosted runners.
+For more information, see "[AUTOTITLE](/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/getting-started-with-github-actions-for-github-enterprise-server)."

 {% data variables.product.prodname_dependabot_updates %} are not supported on {% data variables.product.product_name %} if your enterprise uses clustering.
-{% endif %}

 {% ifversion ghes %}